ELIXIR-IIB-training/website/_posts/2017-09-27-train-the-trainer-salerno.md

 If you have questions like the following ones, this course may be very helpful to you.

 * How learning works?
-* How can I use learning principles to improve my teaching?
+* How can I use learning principles and theories to improve my teaching?
 * How can I make my teaching more engaging and effective?
 * How should I adjust my teaching to different types of learners?
 * How can I help slow learners?
 * How can I assess whether my students are actually understanding my lessons?
 Are they actually learning?
 * What is the best balance between theory and practice?
-* How can I best assess whether learning has occurred?
+* How can I best assess whether learning is occurring and/or has occurred?
 * What works in a classroom and what doesn't?
+* How can I become a better teacher?
 * Etc.

 ### Learning Objectives: